Hotels & Accommodation in Dublin

 What are the top-rated luxury hotels in Dublin?

-Some of the most popular luxury hotels in Dublin are The Morrison Dublin, Curio Collection by Hilton, Brooks Hotel, and Anantara The Marker Dublin - A Leading Hotel of the World.
-The Morrison Dublin, Curio Collection by Hilton is a luxury hotel with a high guest rating amongst our travellers, and it offers a restaurant and a bar/lounge, plus 24-hour room service in the guestrooms.
-Brooks Hotel and Anantara The Marker Dublin - A Leading Hotel of the World are also popular luxury stays in great Dublin locations.
+Some of the most popular luxury hotels in Dublin are Brooks Hotel, The Morrison Dublin, Curio Collection by Hilton, and The Shelbourne, Autograph Collection.
+Brooks Hotel is a luxury hotel with a high guest rating amongst our travellers, and it offers a restaurant and a bar/lounge, plus 24-hour room service in the guestrooms.
+The Morrison Dublin, Curio Collection by Hilton and The Shelbourne, Autograph Collection are also popular luxury stays in great Dublin locations.

 What are some top pet-friendly hotels in Dublin?